godotengine/godot-docs/getting_started/scripting/c_sharp/c_sharp_differences.rst

 Global functions and some constants had to be moved to classes, since C# does not allow declaring them in namespaces.
-Most global constants were moved their own enums.
+Most global constants were moved to their own enums.

 Constants
 ^^^^^^^^^